wavespectra/wavespectra/docs/partitioning.rst

 :meth:`~wavespectra.specarray.SpecArray.split` method returns a single partition with frequencies truncated to the defined ranges.
-Notice there could be slight differences when integrating the partitions generated by these two methods since in PTM5 there will be an "area" at one of the frequency adges adjacent to the zero-values.
+Notice there could be slight differences when integrating the partitions generated by these two methods since in PTM5 there will be an "area" at one of the frequency edges adjacent to the zero-values.

 .. ipython:: python
     :okwarning: